Machine learning with neural networks: Overfitting and cross validation

 In all cases, the {\em classification accuracy} is defined as $(1-C)\,100\%$, it is usually quoted in percent.

-While the classification error is designed to show the fraction of inputs that are classified wrongly, it contains less information than the energy function (which is in fact a mean-squared error of the outputs).
-This is illustrated by the two problems in Table \ref{tab:2problems}.
-Both problems have the same classification error, but the energy function is much lower for the second problem, reflecting the better quality of its solution.
-Yet another measure of classification success is the {\em cross-entropy error} .
-It is discussed in Chapter \ref{chap:dl}.
+The classification error determines the fraction of inputs that are classified wrongly.
+However, it contains less information than the energy function , which is in fact a mean-squared error of the outputs.
+This is illustrated in Table \ref{tab:2problems}.
+All three inputs are classified correctly, but there is a substantial mean-squared error.
+This indicates that the classification is not very reliable.